Chris Ferric

 • contact

-Chris Ferric lives and works on Bunurong Country and Wurundjeri Country.
-They grew up on the floodplains of Tongarla (Murray River) and Balaba (Broken Creek) in bushland of Bangerang Nation.
-They were born in what English-speakers know as Japan, islands of living indigenous cultures Ainu and Uchinānchu.
-Ferric would like to offer a respectful acknowledgement to the Elders, past and present, of these places which they occupy and have occupied.
-While still trying to understand what the f*ck that means as a European settler-colonial.
+Chris Ferric lives and works in Naarm on Bunurong Country and Wurundjeri Country.
+They grew up on the floodplains of Tongarla (Murray River) and Balaba (Broken Creek) on bushland of Bangerang Nation.
+Ferric was born in Japan, the colonised islands of living indigenous cultures Ainu and Uchinānchu.
+Ferric would like to offer a respectful acknowledgement to the Elders of these places which they occupy and have occupied, while still continually seeking-out what that means as a European settler-colonial.

 ~